ronituohino/battle-sheep/README.md

 #### Linux

-Install [nvm](https://github.com/nvm-sh/nvm) using the installation instructions.
+Install with [nvm](https://github.com/nvm-sh/nvm) using the installation instructions.

 #### Windows